To help investors build more climate-resilient portfolios, our team are designing the next generation of climate change solutions.

 The Strategy seeks to achieve the most efficient trade-off between climate targets, R-Factor™ improvement, tracking error and diversification, while achieving long-term returns broadly in line with the MSCI World ex-Australia Index.

-Designed for Australian investors, the Strategy is characterised by the following:
+The Strategy is characterised by the following:

 Reallocates capital away from companies with high carbon emissions and brown revenues, and increases exposure to new energy and green companies.